 - Challenging curriculum: It's constantly evolving to reflect the exciting new discoveries made in neurobiology.
-The curriculum features a strong life science foundation, research methods and experiences, and a strong core of neuroscience courses.
+The curriculum features a strong life science foundation, research methods, and a strong core of neuroscience courses.

 Neuroscience is an exciting and challenging interdisciplinary field in which scientists study the anatomy, physiology, and function of the nervous system.

 Often described as one of the "last frontiers," neuroscience is the study of the nervous system and how it regulates behavior.
 Psychology and biology have been the traditional disciplines that share this interest, but fields such as communication sciences, physics, computer science and other diverse fields are also interested in neuroscience.
 Discover neuroscience.

 At UVM, we place a strong emphasis on research experience—as a neuroscience major you’ll be encouraged to gain laboratory experience as part of a research program of a UVM faculty member.
 With nearly 100 neuroscience faculty at UVM, there are many opportunities for you to become involved in cutting-edge research.